-Papamoa Family Services has been providing support to the Papamoa community since 1993 and are committed to offering a range of services to individuals and whānau/families that are meaningful, confidential and solution focused.
+Papamoa Family Services have been providing support to the Papamoa community since 1993 and are committed to offering a range of services to individuals and whānau/families that are meaningful, confidential and solution focused.
 Services include financial mentoring, food support, social work, family support and counselling.

 Welcome Bay Community Centre

 Helping vulnerable people with food, firewood and clothing, JP services, budgeting, youth work and counselling.